-The IAD has separately provided a confidential memorandum to the ORS director (CEO) and deputy director regarding the following:
+ConfidentialThe IAD has separately provided a confidential memorandum to the ORS directorconcerns to the(CEO) and deputy director regarding the following:ORS director (CEO)

 - Concerns that were raised about information technology and security. - Personnel matters and the work environment.

 In compliance with Government Auditing Standards sections 9.61 to 9.67, the results of some survey questions (Appendix) have been omitted from this report to prevent the disclosure of sensitive information and organizational vulnerabilities.